-I had wondered if my memory of these features was correct.
-I did find the novel on line, in the archive of an Australian women's magazine where it had been serialized.
-I could not find the passages I was looking for.
+Some years later, in the aughts of the new century, when I wondered whether my memory of the novel was correct, I found it online, in the archive of an Australian women's magazine where the novel had been serialized.
+However, I could not find the passages I was looking for.

 Later, I obtained the copy of the novel that I had read originally.
 In the summer of 2014, I read it again.
-The old glue along the spine gave way, freeing the pages.
-I scanned the pages containing the present excerpt.
-By means of onlineocr.net, I converted the scans into text files, which I then edited into the underlying tex file of the present document.
+The old glue of the spine gave way, freeing the pages.
+I scanned the pages containing the excerpt below.
+By means of onlineor.net, I converted the scans into text files, which I then edited into the underlying tex file of the present document.